wp-plugins/exchange-rate-table/readme.txt

 == Screenshots ==

-1. Short table (currency: Euro) with currency codes
+1. Short table for the Japanese Yen with codes
-2. Short table (currency:Euro) with country names
+2. Short table for the Dollar with countries
-3. Short table (currency:Euro) with currency names
+3. Short table for the Euro with currency names
-4. Medium size (currency:Euro) with currency codes
+4. Medium size table for the HK Dollar with countries
+5. Admin panel
+6. Medium for the Euro with country names

 == Changelog ==